KevinBian107/ensemble-imbalanced-data/README.md

 <p align="center"><img src="assets/roc_curve.svg" alt="tfidf" width="500"/></p>

-As demonstarted previously using the ROC AUC socre, our model does a pretty good performance!
+As demonstarted previously using the ROC AUC socre, our model does a pretty good performance and it is performing greatly better than the baseline model on recall, precision, and F1 scores.

 # Fairness Analysis
 [Back to Catalog](#content-for-this-project)

 We have a pretty good model so now we want to evaluate whether our model is **fair** for treating **all populations**.
 In particular, we want to check in the scope of looking at the predictions for the vegan group and the vegetarian group.
 Let's first check how many of them are in the data set.
+- Our X group is non vegan + vegetarian group
+- Our Y group is vegan + vegetarian group

 ### Difference Significant?
 We run a permutation test to see if the difference in accuracy is significant.
 - **Null Hypothesis**: The classifier's accuracy **is the same** for both `recipes` with vegan + vegetarian tags and non vegan + vegetarian tags, and any differences are due to chance.
 - **Alternative Hypothesis**: The classifier's accuracy **is higher** for `recipes` with non vegan + vegetarian tags.
 - **Test Statistic**: Difference in accuracy (is_in - not_in)
-- Significance level: p value of 0.05
+- **Significance Level**: p value of 0.05

 <iframe
   src="assets/fairness.html"